Back in Amsterdam.

 And feasted our eyes on the various monuments in the city.

-We headed back to the hotel to get ready for our fun mystery dinner.
+I then headed back to the hotel to get ready for the fun mystery dinner.

 I had spotted a wonderful Groupon deal for a 7-course dinner at De Compagnon which served Burgundy-style cuisine in a 17th-century building by the canal.